Sikyátki

 There are a number of oral stories about the destruction of Sikyátki.
 All of them involve a problem with the people of Walpi (Walpi was the closest Hopi pueblo to Sikyátki, Walpi was built a couple miles away in the foothills below First Mesa and there were always water and farmland problems between the two pueblos).
 All the stories agree that the chief of Sikyátki approached the chief of Walpi and asked to have Walpi warriors destroy Sikyátki and its people for their wickedness.
 Arrangements were made and when the appointed day came (in 1625), virtually the entire village of Sikyátki was destroyed.
 Certain ritual specialists were spirited away early in the process and their clans were officially relocated to other pueblos (mostly to Walpi: the more clans a pueblo had, the more powerful and important the pueblo).
 Some of the women and young girls were spared, too, but everyone else was killed and the pueblo burned, never to be reoccupied.

-Except for all the pot sherds littering the ground and a Hopi-Tewa woman 270 years later, Sikyátki might have remained just another ancient ruin at the foot of First Mesa.
-But that woman was an excellent potter, so good that the first archaeologist to excavate at Sikyátki was afraid her work might be mistaken for the ancient pottery his workers were digging up.
+Potsherds still littering the ground 270 years later attracted an Anglo trader named Thomas Varker Keam, his assistant Alexander M. Stephen, and a Hopi-Tewa woman named Nampeyo.
+Sikyátki might have remained just another ancient ruin at the foot of First Mesa, but Nampeyo was an excellent potter, so good that the first archaeologists to excavate at Sikyátki a few years later were afraid her work might be mistaken for the ancient pottery their workers were digging up.
 In the words of J. Walter Fewkes: "A careful examination of the beautiful productions of the prehistoric potters of Tusayan leads me to say that for fineness of ware, symmetry of form and beauty of artistic decoration the Sikyátki pottery is greatly superior to any which is made by modern Hopi potters."

-Fewkes was the Harvard-financed archaeologist who first dug into Sikyátki, in 1893.
-Fewkes claimed that he introduced the Hopi-Tewa potters to Sikyátki styles and designs but, in reality, a Hopi-Tewa potter named Nampeyo had been selling similar ware to Keam's Trading Post well before Fewkes arrived on the scene.
-And as much as she has been rightly credited with beginning the Sikyátki Revival phase of Hopi pottery, she also employed decorations that came from the ancient Kayenta, Little Colorado and Awatovi pueblos.
+Fewkes was the ethnologist who first dug into Sikyátki, in 1893.
+Financed by Mary Hemenway of Boston, Fewkes started exploring and digging in the upper reaches of the Little Colorado River in 1891 and 1892.
+He made the jump to the Hopi Mesas in 1893.
+That's when he began the dig at Sikyátki and started unearthing incredible ceramics.
+Then he crossed the line.
+He claimed that he introduced the Hopi-Tewa potters to Sikyátki styles and designs but, in reality, Nampeyo had been selling similar ware to Keam's Trading Post well before Fewkes arrived on the scene.
+And as much as she has been rightly credited with beginning the Sikyátki Revival phase of Hopi pottery, she also employed decorations that came from the ancient Kayenta, Little Colorado, Awatovi and Payupki pueblos.
 Some of those were a hundred or more miles away and abandoned before Sikyátki was born.
 At this point in time, those designs have been replicated so often, in so many places, in so many variations, it's hard to know their real source(s).
 And some elements are common to the vocabularies of most indigenous potters from one side of the continent to the other (like the universal "hand", the "spiral" and the "lightning bolt").

 Sikyátki Polychrome Contemporaries: